openedx/edx-platform/docs/en_us/course_authors/source/running_course/course_staffing.rst

 * Instructors

-.. **Question**: how does this team, set up on the Instructor Dashboard, differ from the "Course Team Members" that you add in Studio (Settings > Course Team)?

-The administrative team that helps you run your course in the LMS can include some, all, or none of the people who help you set up the course in Studio.
-You assign these administrative roles in the LMS, separately from the roles you assign in Studio.
+You can assign these privileged roles when you work in either the LMS or in Studio, and the users who have these roles can work on your course in both the LMS and Studio.
 For more information on setting up a team in Studio, see :ref:`Add Course Team Members`.

+.. note:: The LMS "Course Staff" role is the same as the Studio "Staff" role, and the LMS "Instructors" role is the same as the Studio "Admin" role.

 You can also designate teams of people to beta test your course and to moderate and manage its discussions by assigning other LMS roles.
 The beta